Full Steam ahead!

 Opportunities for individuals, families, businesses and companies to sponsor elements of the mural or to create personal memorials will be announced shortly.

 Community engagement continues to be a priority.
-Over 300 young people from local schools and youth groups will definitely be involved with the project, as well as Army Reserves, Cadets, Veterans and families; and members of the Pentlands Art Club.
+Over 400 young people from local schools and youth groups are involved with the project, as well as Army Reserves, Cadets, Veterans and families; and members of the Pentlands Art Club.
 Our art team's brilliant idea is that, by using marine plywood boards, we can take the mural to the community - rather than everyone having to come to the tunnel.
 That approach also enables us to address problems with the few remaining areas of dampness inside the tunnel, another big benefit.
+Tiphereth's mighty "Peregrine" group are already making big progress with surface preparation work - thank you!